schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 <!-- **Say "yes":** if players make suggestions or ask ques- tions it is probably because they are interested in what is going on.
 They probably have a cool idea to introduce to the story. encourage this and condently say “yes” to requests.
 This doesn’t mean you should let players get anything they want – but you should let players in- troduce elements into the story when the time is right. -->

 **Sag „ja“:** Wenn Spielerinnen Vorschläge machen oder Fragen stellen, tun sie das wahrscheinlich, weil sie interessant finden, was gerade passiert.
 Sie haben wahrscheinlich eine coole Idee für die Geschichte.
-Ermuntere sie und sag "ja" zu solchen Eingaben.
+Ermuntere sie und sag getrost "ja" zu solchen Eingaben.
 Das soll nicht heißen, dass die Spielerinnen alles bekommen sollten, was sie möchten – wenn es passt, solltest du sie aber Elemente hinzufügen lassen.

 <!-- **Make rolls meaningful:** every time you call for a die roll it should mean something interesting is going to happen, NO MATTER THE RESUlT.
 Don’t have players make rolls if the result is not important to the story, or if failure will stop the momentum of the story. -->